DJFriar/iTOH-2/README.md

 ## Description

-This is the iOS app for the Tour of Honor.
+This is the official iOS app for the Tour of Honor.

 ## Usage